antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

-# EXAMPLE 1 Simulation in the Mediterranean (still incomplete)
+# EXAMPLE 1 Simulation in the Mediterranean
 ## from EFSM20 services

 In this brief guide, a practical example to run a pyANTI-FASc application is shown.